-Students are required to submit their Learning Agreements via google docs within three weeks of the beginning of each semester (due date to be announced in seminar class and posted on the School of Social Work google site).
-In addition, the student will download the activity time log form from Canvas to record their practicum and supervision hours.
+Students are required to submit their Learning Agreements to Canvas within three weeks of the beginning of each semester (due date to be announced in seminar class and posted on Canvas).
+In addition, the student will supervision hours to their Field Liaison at the end of each semester.
 This will be submitted to the field instructor at the completion of the practicum hours.
-Students will work with their field instructors to complete their final evaluation as well.
+Students will also work with their field instructors to complete their final evaluation.